Day 13 - "Chicken Church" : Najera to Santo Domingo de la Calzada

 We were also privileged to climb up into the tower, using its steep, narrow spiral stairwell.
 At the top we had the chance to see the beautiful and massive bells, and again were afforded a wondrous view the surrounding landscape.

-Ironically, afterwards we also had the opportunity to visit a Camino panorama display built entirely out of Playmobil toys in the basement of the cathedral.
+Ironically, afterwards, we also had the opportunity to visit a Camino panorama display built entirely out of Playmobil toys in the basement of the cathedral.
 While a beautiful and unusual display, Playmobil is something which resonated with us as we had enjoyed such toys as children and sold many of them to afford to come on our pilgrimage.
 At times all of life comes full circle.

 Having enjoyed Santo Domingo, we soon located a small bar and had a dinner of salad and pizza, with the intention of going to a pilgrim mass at 8 pm.
-However, in Spain the trends seems to be that once you are served, waiters tend to disappear for hours at a time, making both getting a bill and paying difficult.
+However, in Spain the trend seems to be that once you are served, waiters tend to disappear for hours at a time, making both getting a bill and paying difficult.
 As a result, we did not have a chance to get to the service.

 Despite missing the pilgrim mass, we were able to enjoy another twilight stroll through the city, see the cathedral lit up, relax in the town square, and catch up on our journals and blog in the cool night air outside.

-We were also fortunate to find el Buen gusto abaceria, a bakery, which was still open and in which we purchased not only a few chocolate chickens, but also several pastry chickens for our treats on tomorrow's hike.
+We were also fortunate to find el Buen gusto abaceria, a bakery, which was still open and in which we purchased not only a few chocolate chickens but also several pastry chickens for our treats on tomorrow's hike.

 ___________________________________________________________________________________